Uses of human biomonitoring data in risk assessment

 Human biomonitoring surveys

-Human health risk assessments often use predictive models or algorithms to estimate potential exposure of Canadians to substances.
+Human health assessments often use predictive models or algorithms to estimate potential exposure of people in Canada to substances.
 Measurements such as the levels of a substance in the environment (air, water, dust) and the concentration of a substance found in products are used to feed into the models and algorithms.
 Various assumptions are applied when estimating substance exposure to the general or susceptible populations.
 These include assumptions about the route of exposure, intake rate, fraction that is absorbed or metabolised, and the potential sources of exposure.
 These assumptions may add uncertainty to the risk characterization, especially for substances that are used in many different ways.
-In some circumstances, the use of human biomonitoring data may provide a more accurate estimate of exposure for risk characterisation relative to use of predictive models.
-Further, biomonitoring data incorporate individual variability in exposure and the movement of substances in the body (kinetics) through absorption, distribution and excretion.
+In some circumstances, the use of human biomonitoring data may provide a more accurate estimate of total exposure for risk characterization relative to use of predictive models.
+Further, biomonitoring data incorporate individual variability in exposure and toxicokinetics.

-Human biomonitoring data can be used in human health risk assessments in a number of ways, including:
+Human biomonitoring data can be used in human health assessments in a number of ways, including:

 - for quantitative and/or qualitative exposure and risk characterization